Retirement

 5. Review Your Multi-Year Tax Strategy

 Review your multi-year tax strategy to help manage and potentially reduce your overall tax burden over time rather than focusing solely on a single year.
-This is a critical item to address during your next financial checkup given the uncertainty of the tax code.
-Today’s tax rates, which were established as part of the Tax Cuts and Jobs Act, are scheduled to sunset after 2025 unless Congress steps in.
-If that happens, tax rates would revert to the higher rates from 2017.
+This is a critical item to address during your next financial checkup given recent tax law changes.

 Financial Checkup